 In fact, the time between the exchange of turns is often too short to be explained as the result of the hearer's waiting for the speaker to finish before the hearer starts to speak.
 This is even more significant if one considers that pauses across turns are sometimes even shorter than pauses within a turn itself.
-Duncan [4,5] suggests several cues that the speaker employs to indicate the end of a turn or invite the hearer to take a turn.
+Duncan [4,5] attempts to describe how a speaker signals a turn to hearers.
+He suggests several cues that indicate the end of a turn or invite the hearer to take a turn.
 These cues include falling pitch at the end of a sentence, the drawl of a syllable at the end of sentence, the termination of a gesture, specific phrases at the end of syntactic units, and changes in gaze direction, such as the speaker's looking away from the hearer as an utterance begins and toward the hearer as the utterance ends.
-Goodwin [6] elaborates on the role of gaze in turn-taking by also considering the gaze of the hearer and the coordination of the gaze of conversational participants.
+Goodwin [5] elaborates on the role of gaze in turn-taking by also considering the gaze of the hearer and the coordination of the gaze of conversational participants.
 He claims that the speaker's look away at the beginning of turns occurs to avoid overloading information in the planning of an utterance.
-Because of research by Duncan, Goodwin, and others, gaze behavior has come to be seen as the only cue to turnorganization and has been used as such in the design of embodied conversational agents.
+Because of research by Duncan, Goodwin, and others, gaze behavior has come to represent the cue to turn-organization and has been used as such in the design of embodied conversational agents.

-2.2 Gaze Behavior of Conversational Agents
+Gaze Behavior of Conversational Agents

-Takeuchi and Nagao [13] and others have illustrated the communicative value of the face in human-computer conversation.
-Research by Cassell et al. and Pelachaud et al [1,9] on the design and implementation of autonomous human-like conversational agents incorporate some of the findings of Duncan and Goodwin to simulate the role of gaze and back channel feedback in turntaking.
+Takeuchi and Nagao [12] and others illustrate the communicative value of the face in human-computer conversation.
+Research by Cassell et al. and Pelachaud et al [1,8] on the design and implementation of autonomous human-like conversational agents incorporate some of the findings of Duncan and Goodwin to simulate the role of gaze and back channel feedback in turn-taking.
 They generated gaze behaviors of the sort correlated with the beginnings and ends of turns.
-For long turns, the speaker (an animated human-like conversational agent) looks away from the hearer at the beginning of a turn and looks toward the hearer at the end of a turn.
+For long turns, the speaker looks away from the hearer at the beginning of a turn and looks toward the hearer at the end of a turn.
 For short turns, the speaker looks toward the hearer from the beginning to the end of the turn.
 They also modeled rules and functions for the diverse types of feedback that take place within a turn.
-In their model of turntaking behavior within a turn, the speaker looks at the hearer during grammatical pauses to obtain feedback.
+In their model of turn-taking behavior within a turn, the speaker looks at the hearer during grammatical pauses to obtain feedback.
 Then the hearer looks at the speaker and nods; this backchannel communication is followed by a speaker continuation signal consisting of a look away from the hearer, if the speaker intends to hold the turn.